Blotch3D/Blotch3D/README.md

 can still be overridden, if needed.

-All model meshes, textures, fonts, etc. used by the 3D subsystem must be created and accessed by the 3D thread because some subsystems, depending on the platform and subsystem, require it (like OpenGL, etc.).
+All model meshes, textures, fonts, etc. used by the 3D subsystem must be created and accessed from within the 3D thread because some subsystems, depending on the platform and subsystem, require it (like OpenGL, etc.).
 You should assume all Blotch3D and MonoGame objects must be created and accessed in that thread.

 Code to be executed in the context of the 3D thread must be in the